PreciousChicken/blog/content/posts/groff-art-letter-writing.md

 ## Me, me, me?

-As groff is very low-level then macro facilities are grouped together into packages to allow routine operations (such as footnotes) to be done efficiently.  *Me* is one of these packages; although [far from the only option](https://www.stephenlindholm.com/groff_macros.html).
+As groff is very low-level then macro facilities are grouped together into packages to allow routine operations (such as footnotes) to be done efficiently.  *Me* is one of these packages; although [far from the only option](https://www.stephenlindholm.com/groff_macros.html); in fact a new macro package, *[-mk](http://ankarstrom.se/~john/mk.html)*, was released this very month.
 The *-me* flag on the command line informs groff this notation is being used, likewise the [recommended file extension](https://man7.org/linux/man-pages/man5/groff_filenames.5.html) to use is *.me*.

 ## Conclusion